unwired/pypacker/README.md

         bodybytes   : b'foobar2'
 ```

-Read/write packets from/to file (pcap/tcpdump format):
+Read/write packets from/to file (Support only for Wireshark/tcpdump pcap format):

 ```python
 from pypacker import ppcap